-Before our recent trip to New Orleans, everyone had a suggestion of a bar we had to try.
-Not only that, each bar had a specific reason to visit it.
+Before our last trip to New Orleans, everyone had a suggestion of a bar we had to try.
+Not only that, but each bar also had a specific reason to visit.
 So by the time we finished the list, we could have spent the whole time in the city walking from bar to bar and still not have time to try them all.
 Our plans included other activities besides drinking, so there was no way we could complete the list in five days.

 That doesn’t mean that we didn’t try.

 We wanted to remember our trip, so we practiced moderation of our intake, as best as one can do when in a city where open containers are allowed on the streets.
 Here’s our list of places we stopped and our thoughts of each one (as much as I can remember).
 I’m gonna go in order of when we visited, cause the only notes I have are my pictures and our Facebook timelines.
 I have no doubt that there were dozens of places we should have gone instead.
 Oh well, there’s always next time.

 The Carousel Bar

 The Carousel at the Hotel Monteleone Bar was installed in 1949.
 You grab a seat at the bar and ride around at one revolution per fifteen minutes.
 It took us a while to find two seats on a Tuesday night so I’d imagine it would be a long wait on weekends.
 At 8:30pm, a band started to play in the adjoining room but you can’t really hear them that well if you’re sitting on the carousel.

 We found out the carousel has no door for the bartenders to get behind the bar.
 So they have to jump over the bar every time they need to enter and exit.
 A good way to exercise while at work!

 The 200-year-old building the Napoleon House resides in would be reason enough for us to visit.
 It’s been owned and operated by the same family since 1914, and it looks like it.
 This place wasn’t designed to look old, it’s just old.